 2. Pre-calculate shipping costs

 International shipping is more expensive than local shipping due to distance, tariffs, and taxes.
 Before you start selling internationally, make sure you calculate shipping and handling costs to ensure you come out profitable at the end.
-This includes not only international shipping fees, but also fulfillment costs, warehousing, and shipping supplies.
+This includes not only international shipping fees, but also fulfilment costs, warehousing, and shipping supplies.

 This may help you find solutions to reduce shipping costs, such as storing inventory closest to your customers — or determine that certain international markets are not feasible for you unless you increase your average order value.